So. What strains of probiotics are in kombucha? What are the kombucha microbes that make your brew so good? And can you change them?

 - Kombucha doesn’t necessarily contain lactobacillus – some scobys do and and some scobys don’t.

-- Lactobacillus is a good probiotic, so if you want it in your kombucha one way to get it there is to add some minced cabbage to one of your ferments.
+- Lactobacillus is a good probiotic, so if you want some kombucha lactobacillus in your brew one way to get it there is to add some minced cabbage to one of your ferments.

 The researchers were looking to see which bacteria and yeasts are present in kombucha grown in different conditions.
 They are particularly interested in kombucha’s usefulness as a probiotic, especially as the demand for dairy-free probiotics is growing.